 How Do I Register For My Child’s Baptism

-You may register your interest online through the parish website or contact Maureen Hilton (Pastoral Associate) in the office Wednesday – Friday.
+Register your interest online through the parish website or contact Magda in the parish office Tuesday– Friday.

 It is recommended you register two to three months ahead of the anticipated date.

 Parents are the first and most significant teachers in all things, including faith.
 Your example of commitment & involvement in the Church will always be the most influential for your child.
 Baptism is the public beginning.